House Flipping Tax in Canada

 BC Flipping Tax Exemptions

-BC exempts primary residences (where the seller occupied the property as their principal residence), qualifying life events (see BC's life-circumstance exemptions), and other categories listed on the BC site — including some presale contracts signed before January 1, 2025 (grandfathering rules).
-BC categories are defined under provincial law and are not identical word-for-word to the CRA list; confirm current BC guidance before relying on an exemption.
+BC does list genuine exemptions — qualifying life events, certain property locations, and some presale contracts — on its exemptions page.
+Some apply automatically; others only after you file a return.
+BC categories are defined under provincial law and are not identical word-for-word to the CRA list, so confirm current BC guidance before relying on one.
 Use the capital gains tax calculator to model your after-tax BC proceeds.

 House Flipping Tax in Ontario